sigstore/helm-sigstore/USAGE.md

 **Rekor Server**

-An instance of [Rekor] must be available since the majority of the commands interact with an instance.
-By default, the public instance ([https://rekor.sigstore.dev](https://rekor.sigstore.dev) is used).
+An instance of [Rekor](https://github.com/sigstore/rekor) must be available since the majority of the commands interact with an instance.
+By default, the public instance ([https://rekor.sigstore.dev](https://rekor.sigstore.dev)) is used.
 An alternate instance can be specified by using the `--rekor-server` flag or setting the `REKOR_SERVER` environment variable.

 **GPG**